US says it will work with Duterte after latest outburst

 "You know, tit for tat ... if you can do this, so (can) we.
 It ain't a one-way traffic," Duterte said, adding tauntingly, "Bye-bye America."

-The U.S. Embassy in Manila said in a statement overnight that Washington will work closely with the Duterte administration to address any concerns it may have.
+The U.S. Embassy in Manila said in a statement that Washington would work closely with the Duterte administration to address any concerns it may have.
 It did not elaborate.

 The White House didn't immediately respond to a request for comment, but spokesman Josh Earnest has said previously that the White House would not react publicly each time Duterte made an offhand remark.